cimr-proteomics/facility_website/documentation_flaskapp/README_Dec2024.md

 Set email1 (facility email), authorised_for_data_signoff (facility bioinformatician) and authorised_for_instrument_signoff (facility manager) as appropriate.

 **Accessing downloaded files, uploading files to the group data areas:**
 No upload mechanism has been written into the app, intentionally.
-Facility staff copy results files into the relevanr group's 'recent data' directories using Filezilla.
+Facility staff copy results files into the relevant group's 'recent data' directories using Filezilla.
 Files are automatically transferred to 'old data' directories after 8 weeks.
 After 3 months, files are automatically deleted.
 Manual intervention is required if the server runs out of space before then.
 Files downloaded from Facility Stats and Finances pages go the self-named folders in the 'facility' directory; all finance and admin staff will need appropriate permissions.
 The **injection lists** folder contains text files, listed by owner initials and expt code, of all injections associated with an experiment.
 This folder should be visible on the desktop of all mass spec instrument computers, to facilitate correct file naming by facility staff.

 **Deployment as a update to a previous app version**